wayfair-incubator/cloud-functions-buildkite-plugin/README.md

 ### `cloud_function_directory` (required, string)

-The directory in your repository where are you storing the code files for cloud function.
+The directory in your repository where you are storing the code files for the cloud function.

 Example: `directory/function-code`

 ## Secret

-This plugin expects `GCP_SERVICE_ACCOUNT` is placed as environment variable.
+This plugin expects `GCP_SERVICE_ACCOUNT` is placed as an environment variable.
 Make sure to store it [securely](https://buildkite.com/docs/pipelines/secrets)!

 ```yaml
 env: